01 of 10

 Barley Vegetable Soup

 This thick and hearty vegetarian barley vegetable soup will be a hit with both the vegetarians and meat-eaters in attendance.
-With barley, tons of veggies, and sweet potatoes, this soup is so satisfying, no one will miss the meat—or think about how nutritious it is!
-This recipe calls for placing almost all the ingredients in a slow cooker and letting it go for eight hours—what could be easier?Continue to 5 of 10 below.
+With barley, tons of veggies, and sweet potatoes, this soup is so satisfying, no one will miss the meat—or think about how it is a heart-healthy food, too.
+This recipe calls for placing almost all the ingredients in a slow cooker and letting it go for eight hours—this kind of cooking could not be easier.Continue to 5 of 10 below.

 05 of 10

-Talk about simple—this recipe calls for just five ingredients and a slow cooker!
+Talk about simple—this recipe calls for just five ingredients and a slow cooker.
 Fresh or frozen vegetables will work well, and feel free to add any of your favorite vegetables to this easy crockpot meatball soup.
-You can make your own homemade meatballs or use store-bought frozen for a quick and easy meal; it'll be delicious either way.Continue to 6 of 10 below.
+You can make your own homemade meatballs or use store-bought frozen for a quick and easy meal.
+It will be delicious either way.Continue to 6 of 10 below.

 06 of 10

 This pumpkin soup is rich, creamy, and so easy to make.
 The addition of corn gives this soup an unexpected but delicious twist—as well as a pleasant texture.
 By swirling in a little store-bought or homemade pesto and sprinkling a bit of Parmesan cheese at the end, you will take pumpkin soup to a whole new level.Continue to 7 of 10 below.